Lexaria Bioscience (LEXX)

 Richard Christopher, Chief Executive Officer

-Mr. Shankman was appointed CFO of Lexaria Bioscience effective October 1, 2024.
-He previously worked with Lexaria as a designated contractor, assisting with its financial reporting and 2023 audit.
+Michael Shankman was appointed Chief Financial Officer of Lexaria Bioscience Corp. effective October 1, 2024.
+He previously worked with Lexaria as a designated contractor, assisting with financial reporting and the 2023 audit.
 From 2021 to 2024, Mr. Shankman provided outsourced CFO and Controller services for a national service provider, gaining extensive experience with both public and private companies across various industries.
-He has held financial leadership positions with increasing responsibility in biotechnology, medical devices, and software as service industries.
-Information regarding whether Mr. Shankman founded or managed other companies, sold companies he was previously involved with to an acquirer, or has a pattern of managing companies backed by private equity firms was not explicitly available in the provided search results.
+His background includes financial leadership positions in biotechnology, medical devices, and software as a service.

 Chris Bunka, Chairman of the Board, Executive Strategic Advisor

-Mr. Bunka is the Chairman of the Board and Executive Strategic Advisor for Lexaria, having served as its CEO until August 31, 2024.
-He has been Chairman of the Board since 2006 and was instrumental in the company's strategic pivot from older business activities to bioscience.
-A serial entrepreneur, Mr. Bunka has been involved with several private and public companies since the late 1980s.
+Chris Bunka is the Chairman of the Board and Executive Strategic Advisor for Lexaria Bioscience Corp.
+He previously served as the CEO of Lexaria and has been Chairman of the Board since 2006, playing a primary role in the company's shift towards bioscience.
+A serial entrepreneur, he has been involved in numerous private and public companies since the late 1980s.
 He possesses extensive experience in capital markets, corporate governance, project acquisition, and corporate finance.
+Bunka was also Chairman, CEO, Secretary & Treasurer of Enertopia Corp. and Golden Aria Corp., and President & CEO of Newsgurus.com, Inc.

 AI Analysis | Feedback